 There’s never been a more critical time to implement the right dispatch software.
-The demands on delivery operations have never been greater: and online retail sales are up for home improvement and home furnishings – categories which require specialty dispatch operations.
-Additionally, there is a cross-vertical increase in demand for same day delivery, with over 50% of retailers and shippers already offering same day delivery to their customers.
+The demands on delivery operations have never been greater: and online retail sales are up for home improvement and home furnishings – categories which require speciality dispatch operations.
+Additionally, there is a cross-vertical increase in demand for same day delivery with over 50% of retailers and shippers already offering same-day delivery to their customers.

 Understanding dispatch software

-Dispatch software is a digital tool used by dispatchers or businesses to select the driver or fleet which will deliver an order.
-This can be anything from simple apps to ‘digitized’ pen and paper spreadsheets, to platforms which connect the entire supply chain, including integrations with external fleets, retail systems, and other logistics systems.
+Dispatch software utilizes automation to select the driver or fleet which will deliver an order.
+This technology can be anything from simple apps to ‘digitized’ pen and paper spreadsheets, to platforms which connect the entire supply chain, including integrations with external fleets, retail systems, and other logistics systems.

 Why do you need dispatch software?